kornelski/http-cache-semantics/README.md

 Returns updated, filtered set of response headers.
 Proxies MUST always remove hop-by-hop headers (such as `TE` and `Connection`) and update response age to avoid doubling cache time.

-### `stale()`

-Returns `true` if the response is stale (i.e. not fresh).

-It generally means the response can't be used any more without revalidation with the server.
-However, there are exceptions, e.g. a client can explicitly allow stale responses.

 ### `timeToLive()`

-Returns number of *milliseconds* until the response becomes stale.
-After that time (when `timeToLive() <= 0`) the response won't be usable without revalidation.
+Returns approximate time in *milliseconds* until the response becomes stale (i.e. not fresh).

+After that time (when `timeToLive() <= 0`) the response might not be usable without revalidation.
+However, there are exceptions, e.g. a client can explicitly allow stale responses, so always check with `satisfiesWithoutRevalidation()`.

 ### `toObject()`/`fromObject(json)`